uday966666/FamPay/README.md

 # FamPay

- To make an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response search API to search the stored videos using their title and description.
+To make an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response
+Search API to search the stored videos using their title and description.

 prerequesites
---pthon 3.6
+-pthon 3.6
---docker
+-docker

 # Installation